K Kite Agent Passport Kitepass CLI

 Encrypted wallet import

-Import EVM keys through an HPKE-based flow that verifies attestation metadata before ciphertext ever leaves the terminal.
+Import EVM keys through an attestation-bound encrypted flow that verifies attestation metadata before ciphertext ever leaves the terminal.

 Delegation